mukhal/mukhal.github.io/_includes/about/about.md

   <ul style="margin-top: 8px;">
       <li>I am highly interested in building reliable and universal verifiers for AI reasoning.
 This includes <a href="https://arxiv.org/abs/2305.14934">process reward models for reasoning without step-level human annotations (GRACE)</a> and proposing <a href="https://arxiv.org/abs/2504.16828">data-efficient generative process reward models (ThinkPRM)</a> that can scale verifier compute by thinking longer about verification.
 My work also studied verification <a href="https://arxiv.org/abs/2404.17140">bottlneck for self-correction in reasoning</a>.
     <li>I am also interested in post-training techniques including training for <a href="https://openreview.net/forum?id=jWkw45-9AbL">alignment</a>, attribution via <a href="https://arxiv.org/abs/2404.01019">pretraining data ciattion</a> and <a href="https://arxiv.org/abs/2412.04144">large-scale model merging</a> </li>
-    <li>Most recently, I've focused on building<a href="https://arxiv.org/abs/2504.09702"> AI research agents</a> and identifying issues with web agents evaluation such as reward hacking.</li>
+    <li>Most recently, I've focused on evaluation of<a href="https://arxiv.org/abs/2504.09702"> AI research agents</a> and studying issues with reward design and LLM-as-a-judge.</li>
   </ul>
 </div>
 <!-- /Job Market Flyer -->